Updated November 21, 2019

 If you want the perfect Cuba itinerary for a truly unforgettable trip, you’ve come to the right place.
 Cuba’s history, rich cultural heritage and proximity to the U.S. make it unique, unlike anyplace you have ever visited.
 Cuba will surprise you with its stunning beaches, lush, tropical foliage and dramatic architecture.

-It will beguile you with its music and art and charm you with its friendly people.
+Cuba will beguile you with its music and art and charm you with its friendly people.
 There is nothing quite like this magical island anywhere else in the world.
-So, if you are thinking of going to Cuba and want to make the most of your trip, read on.
+So, if you are thinking of the perfect Cuba itinerary to make the most of your trip, read on.

 What you need to know for the perfect Cuba itinerary